karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

       "minimum:<minimum>" )
 ~~~~

-There MUST NOT be more than a single soa property record with the exception that a member zone record can be specified to override the default (see section x below).
+There MUST NOT be more than a single soa property record with the exception that a member zone record can be specified to override the default (see {{memberZoneSection}} below).

 Multiple soa property records constitues a broken catalog zone, which MUST NOT be processed (see {{RFC9432}} section 5.1).

 ## Nameservers (ns property)

-Once again, actual NS records cannot be used, as we do not want to actually delegate outside of this catalog zone, and so the nameservers will be specified in a TXT record as follows, along with the asssociated IP addresses, if required.
+Actual NS records cannot be used, as we do not want to actually delegate outside of this catalog zone.

+The nameservers will be specified in a TXT record as follows, along with the associated IP addresses.

+Speciying the nameserver IP addresses is OPTIONAL, with the exception that if the zone that the nameservers reside in is to be created within the catalog, then they MUST be specified in order that the relevant records can be created in the zone at zone bootstrap time.

 If the nameservers are in-bailiwick and address records are therefore required, suitable address records MUST be created in the zone from the entries specified.

-If the nameservers are in-bailiwick, and at least one address is not specified, this denotes a broken catalog zone, which MUST NOT be processed.
+If the nameservers are in-bailiwick, and an address is not specified, this denotes a broken catalog zone, which MUST NOT be processed.

 The ns property can be specified multiple times, with one nameserver specified per entry.